 - Translational multidisciplinary research

-As the founding director, Dr. Ma established Temple University Center for Asian Health (CAH) in 2000, one of the first in the nation dedicated to reducing cancer and health disparities among Asian Americans funded by NIH.
-Dr. Ma in partnership with Asian community leaders co-founded the first Asian Community Health Coalition in the U.S. Eastern Region, including PA, NJ, NYC, DE and DC/MD.
+In 2000, Dr. Ma established Temple University Center for Asian Health (CAH), one of the first in the nation dedicated to reducing cancer and health disparities among underserved Asian Americans funded by NIH National Cancer Institute.
+Dr. Ma in partnership with community leaders co-founded the first Asian Community Health Coalition and Cancer Disparity Network in the U.S. Eastern Region, including Pennsylvania, New Jersey, New York City, Delaware and DC/Maryland.

 - Education, Training & Credentials